wesgraham/pokerHUD/README.md

 Listening on port :8080
 ```

-The application should then be accessible at: localhost:8080 in your browser of choice.
+The application should then be accessible at localhost:8080